-- 1.5.1.1 Chapter 1 introduces the document and defines the scope. - 1.5.1.2 Chapter 2 provides references, terms and abbreviations used in this document. - 1.5.1.3 Chapter 3 provides the general functional steps for transition to level 1. - 1.5.1.4 Chapter 4 provides the criteria assessed for the recommendations. - 1.5.1.5 Chapter 5 provides the recommendations for each functional step.
+- 1.5.1.1 Chapter 1 introduces the document and defines the scope. - 1.5.1.2 Chapter 2 provides references, terms and abbreviations used in this document. - 1.5.1.3 Chapter 3 provides the general functional steps for transition to level 1. - 1.5.1.4 Chapter 4 provides the issues to be considered. - 1.5.1.5 Chapter 5 provides the recommendations for each functional step and further details for some of the issues identified in chapter 4.

-2. References and Abbreviations
+2 References and Abbreviations